-- mandatory homologation of an LMP2 2024; - availability of a complete LMP2 2024 to customer in maximum 6 months.
+- mandatory homologation of the next generation of LMP2; - availability of a complete next generation of LMP2 to customer in maximum 6 months.

 To complete the homologation of an LMDh car, ACO/IMSA should receive the complete spare parts list with prices.
 The sum of the part prices forming the spine must not be more than 140% of the selling price of the spine.